A workshop this week in Palau has aimed to shed light on the extent of contamination from unexploded war ordnance left over from World War Two.

 DW: What about things like the rusting wrecks in Iron Bottom Sound off Honiara?

 IA: That's actually one of the major concerns.
 In 2011 foreign leaders expressed concerns about them, not only the sunken wrecks themselves, but the oil that was contained in these wrecks.
 As you mentioned correctly in Solomon Islands the Iron Bottom Sound, in Chuuk Lagoon where you have 60 japanese vehicles sank in a 40 square-mile area in World War II there is concern for that.
-And I think we understand that the South Pacific Environmental Programme has been handling a lot of these activities and they've also been looking at the pollution aspects of this area.
+And I think we understand that the script for the South Pacific Environmental Programme has been handling a lot of these activities and they've also been looking at the pollution aspects of this area.